alessiapetracin/prostateCancer/README.md

 - Random forest
 - Boosted regression tree

-The three methods are then compared to evaluate the one that yields better predictions for the task at hand.
+The three methods are then evaluated.

 ---